prakash-p-a/prakash-p-a/README.md

-- 👋 Hi, I’m @prakash-p-a
+- 👋 Hi, I’m @prakash-p-a (Security Analyst ||)
 - 👀 I’m interested in observation of logic behind the coding but not coding :')
-- 🌱 I’m currently learning and preparing for backend developer position in python language.
+- 🌱 I’m currently learning and preparing for DevSecOps.
 - 💞️ I’m looking to collaborate on thoughts to solve the bigger issues with smaller steps.
 - 📫 How to reach me mail: prakashpayyanagoudar@gmail.com or Insta: Virtue_of_Vague